-Outreach staffers also works with students after they’ve enrolled at De Anza, helping them with access to academic advising and counseling, education planning, peer mentoring and a food pantry for low-income students.
+Outreach staffers also works with students after they’ve enrolled at De Anza, helping them with access to academic advising and counseling, education planning, peer mentoring and a food pantry.

 “I like that we get to help students in need.
 I was one, so that’s important to me,” said Ambrocine Rodriguez, administrative assistant.
 “I’m the first person most students see when they walk in our office.
 So I want to make sure they feel like their voices are heard, and that their issues can be solved in this office.”